emakred/stuff/Ruby_access_to_ARMS.md

   ...
 ```

-You can use these class methods to make calls to specific routes using the the optional and required paramters for each request.
+You can use these class methods to make calls to specific routes using the optional and required paramters for each request.

-For example to get a list of surveys available from the ARMS, use the `.surveys` method:
+For example to get a list of surveys available from ARMS, use the `.surveys` method:

 ` $ puts USDA::ARMS.surveys` to return